-A boolean value to control whether, in cases where both the sform and qform transformations are defined in an input NIfTI image, but those transformations differ, the sform transformation should be used in preference to the qform matrix (the default behaviour).
+A boolean value to control whether, in cases where both the sform and qform transformations are defined in an input NIfTI image, but those transformations differ, the sform transformation should be used in preference to the qform matrix.
+The default is to use the sform matrix; set to 0 / false to override and instead use the qform.